Docs Survey 2020 - Results

 There’s quite a number of ways we could break down the responses into interesting groups, so we’ll pick just a few for today:

-• The goal users had when visiting the docs - are some goals under-served?
+users had when visiting the docs - are some goals under-served? - The

-• The role a user has when using Ansible - are some types of user less happy?
+a user has when using Ansible - are some types of user less happy? - The

 OK, so let’s have a look at these.
 We’ll start with goal